xrando/Database-Systems-Project/README.md

 $ flask run
 ```

+## Usage
+The Administrators can login to the system using the following credentials:

+username: `admin`

+password: `admin`

 ## Troubleshooting

 The movie database will be automatically seeded with the data from the seedfile, but if you encounter any error, you can run the following command to seed the database.